johnivanpuayap/100-days-of-code/Day 8/README.md

-# Day 8: Making Extra Progress
+# Day 8: Making Significant Progress
 ## Reflection
  Today, I started off by completing Day 8 of my Python learning journey.
 During this day, I focused on two main topics: the math module and keyword arguments.
 The main project for the day was Caesar's cipher.